Generic Name: cysteamine (sis TEE a meen)

 What is Procysbi?

-Procysbi (cysteamine) works by reducing the amount of cystine (an amino acid) in the kidneys.
+Procysbi (cysteamine) works by reducing the amount of cystine (an amino acid) in the body.

-Procysbi is used to treat nephropathic cystinosis, a rare genetic condition that causes a build-up of cystine in the kidneys.
+Procysbi is used to treat nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys and other organs.
 Too much cystine can cause kidney failure or other medical problems.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.